 I have a recurring nightmare.
-I see a delicious-looking treat in the corner of Costco.
+I see a delicious-looking treat in Costco.
 Chocolate.
 My empty stomach growls to have it.
 I dash to the taste-station and eat it without hesitation.
 As my teeth break through the crunchy exterior, I taste a milky-smooth core, like the gooey cheese inside a hard taco.
-I gaze at the “food label” and gag.
-I have just eaten a crispy, brown COCKROACH covered in creamy milk chocolate.
+I gaze at the “food label” – and gag.
+I have just eaten a crispy, brown cockroach covered in milk chocolate.

 Despite what feels like a life-threatening experience, people should eat bugs as a stable source of protein.
 In our culture, bugs are nasty.
 Bugs are disgusting.
 Bugs seem toxic to our very existence.
-People get physically ill just looking at them and our natural impulse is to kill them on the wall with a newspaper.
-So why in all eternity should we devour these things?
+People get physically ill just looking at them, and our natural impulse is to kill them with a newspaper.
+So why in the world would we eat them?

-They're not just healthy; they’re cheap as well.
-You heard that correctly—an affordable food that is not injected with alien chemicals AND does not make people gain excessive weight.
-People only buy what they can afford; hence fast food is so popular; but insects should be the new standard for affordable food—the six-legged snack.
+Insects aren’t just healthy – they’re cheap.
+You heard that right: this is an affordable food that is not injected with chemicals and will not make people gain excessive weight.
+Consumers buy what they can afford, which is why fast food is so popular.
+Insects could be the new standard for affordable food.
 You can use them to make rich dressings, infuse them in delicious soups, or even bake them for a toasty treat.
 The possibilities are endless!

-The effects of global warming will be alleviated if Americans start eating insects.
-This is because insects release fewer greenhouse gasses than their counterparts.
-They also release less waste – a lot less waste.
+The effects of global warming will be lessened if Americans start eating insects.
+This is because insects release fewer greenhouse gases than their counterparts.
+This can have a huge impact on our environment.
+According to FAO.org, “Animal agriculture is responsible for 18 percent of greenhouse gas emissions, more than the combined exhaust from all transportation.”
+Insects also release less waste – a lot less.
 Have you ever seen insect droppings?
-We are pushing for a greener planet, and the best way to achieve this goal is through discarding the antique practice of manipulating the DNA of our food.
+Our generation is invested in the idea of creating a greener planet, and the best way to achieve this goal is by discarding old-fashioned and harmful agricultural practices.

-Insect consumption is seen as a third world practice by Americans; little do they know that their bias is hindering their ability to see its true benefits.
-Why work out or go vegan when you can eat six roaches for lunch and achieve the same effects?
-Compared to livestock, insects are better in almost every single way.
-Their health benefits, environmental benefits, and societal benefits will transform the way we look at the cricket in our bathroom.
+Insect consumption is seen as a third-world practice by Americans.
+Sadly, this bias is hindering our ability to see its many benefits.
+Why work out or go vegan when you can eat six roaches for lunch and achieve the same results?
+Compared to livestock, insects are better in almost every way.
+The health benefits, environmental benefits, and societal benefits will transform the way we look at the cricket in our bathroom.
 The exclamations “Gross!”
-“Yuck!” and “Eww!” should be exchanged with the saying, “A cricket a day keeps processed food away!”
+“Yuck!” and “Eww!” should be swapped with the saying, “A cricket a day keeps processed food away!”